wix-incubator/erb/aspects/wix-express-aspects/README.md

  - builds provided [aspects](../wix-aspects) for each request and adds `aspects` object onto `request`;
  - applies data, exported by [aspects](../wix-aspects) onto response before flushing headers.

+This middleware requires [cookie-parser](https://github.com/expressjs/cookie-parser) to be wired before and `req.cookies` to be available.

 ## install

 ```bash